Vascular dementia

 - having diabetes – this can damage small and large blood vessels.

-Although rare, vascular dementia can run in families.
+Vascular dementia can sometimes run in families.
 One rare genetic condition, CADASIL, affects younger people.

 Symptoms of vascular dementia

-Vascular dementia symptoms vary.
-The symptoms depend on which part of the brain is affected.
+Vascular dementia symptoms vary from person to person.
+They often depend on which part of the brain is affected.
+The condition can occur in stages.

 - loss of interest and enthusiasm